optimus-prime-01/Sales-Analysis/README.md

 2. **For Developers**: Review SQL scripts for data transformation logic
 3. **For Analysts**: Use exported CSV files for additional analysis

+## 🎯 Resume Highlights

+**Perfect for Data Analytics Resume - Key Talking Points:**
+- End-to-end data analytics project demonstrating full technical stack proficiency
+- Quantifiable business impact with specific metrics and achievements
+- Advanced SQL and Power BI skills with real-world application
+- Data modeling expertise with star schema implementation
+- Business intelligence and visualization best practices
+- Project management and stakeholder communication experience

 ## 🤝 Contributing

-This project was developed as a comprehensive sales analytics solution.
-Feel free to fork and adapt for your specific business needs.
+This project demonstrates comprehensive data analytics capabilities and serves as a portfolio piece for data analyst positions.
+Feel free to explore the code and adapt methodologies for your own projects.

 ## 📞 Contact

-For questions or collaboration opportunities, please reach out through GitHub.
+**Available for Data Analytics Opportunities**
+- GitHub: [Your GitHub Profile]
+- LinkedIn: [Your LinkedIn Profile]
+- Email: [Your Email]

 ---

-*Built with ❤️ using SQL Server and Power BI*
+*Professional Data Analytics Portfolio Project | SQL Server & Power BI*